TavernSMP/Velocity/README.md

 * The `/send` supports sending users from `{SERVER_FROM}` to `{SERVER_TO}`.
 * Configurable `/showall` command that displays all users connected to a specific instance rather than flooding your chat with users connected everywhere.
+* Configurable `/velocity uptime` command to view how long your proxy has been online for.
 * Implementation of configurable `/server {SERVER}` access for tab completion and command execution.
+* Choice implementation that allows you to fully strip, reload, and remove commands present in regular Velocity and require/force deactivation of commands for plugin overrides.
 * Configurable value to disable translation for header and footer for Velocity to improve performance in plugins like TAB that do not need it.
 * Configurable minimum version value that allows users to block users on versions